 Hint: To avoid getting crumbs in the filling, drop dollops of filling all over the crust with a spatula or spoon.
 Then very carefully spread it out with a butter knife, avoiding getting the dry mixture on the knife. *You have to be very patient while you are doing this!

-💭Top tip
+Top tip

 Instead of using a pastry blender, I freeze my butter and grate it into the flour and oat topping/base.
 It's less messy and helps to distribute the butter evenly into the mixture.

-👪 Serving Size
+👪 Serving

 This date squares recipe makes 18 slices.
 However, you could cut the squares smaller if you'd like more and larger for less.
-You can also half, double, or triple the recipe by clicking on the blue serving number and selecting the number of servings you'd like.
+You can also half, double, or triple the recipe by clicking on the serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.

-*Use extra large paper muffin liners to serve them!
+I*Use extra large paper muffin liners to serve them!

 🌡️Storage

-Store date slices, in an airtight container, at room temperature for up to 2 days (48 hours) or in the fridge for up to a week in an airtight container.
-Or freeze them in an airtight container for up to 3 months.
-You can freeze them in the paper cupcake liners
+Refrigerator: Store date slices, in an airtight container, at room temperature for up to 2 days (48 hours) or in the fridge for up to a week in an airtight container.

 If you love date recipes, then you'll want to check out my 6th generation Old Fashioned Date Nut Loaf Recipe!